Open Government Products

 We interviewed a few agencies and this is what we found -

-1 Product Manager, 1 Product Designer (myself), 3 Software Engineers, 1 Product Support Specialist We also worked with public servants at the various government agencies for the operational details.
+Team: 1 Product Manager, 1 Product Designer (myself), 3 Software Engineers, 1 Product Support Specialist.
+We also worked with public servants at the various government agencies for the operational details.

-In June 2020, Singapore wanted open her borders to travellers and returning residents.
-The government needed a way to collect payments for COVID Swab Tests and compulsory quarantine accomodation.
+In June 2020, Singapore wanted to open her borders to travellers and returning residents.
+The government needed a way to collect payments for COVID Swab Tests and compulsory quarantine accommodation.
 Multiple government agencies were involved as there were students, employees and other travellers seeking to enter Singapore.

-Singapore want to open our borders and we intend to charge inbound travellers for their swab tests and hotel stay if they quarantine heres.
-Is your team are able to develop a system to help us collect the payments?
-We need it running in 2 weeks.
+Singapore wants to open our borders and we intend to charge inbound travellers for their swab tests and hotel stay if they quarantine here.
+Is your team able to develop a system to help us collect the payments?
+We need it running in 2 weeks.— COVID Task Force

-The team that I worked with is most familar with Stripe (amongst all the different payment gateways).
-We haved worked with it (and a few more providers) on previous projects.
-Hence, we are confident that if can leverage on Stripe's robust APIs and admin capabilities , we can put together something quickly.
+The team that I worked with is most familiar with Stripe (amongst all the different payment gateways).
+We have worked with it (and a few more providers) on previous projects.
+Hence, we are confident that if can leverage Stripe's robust APIs and admin capabilities, we can put together something quickly.

 Each payment, in this case, is in the ball park of thousands (due to the 14 day quarantine requirements).
 The team decided to focus on the payer experience and prioritise these screens.